Do you have problem debt?

 Protection from eviction for private tenants

-The Scottish government, as we covered in our recent blog about Pre-Action Requirements being extended, has agreed to extend eviction action until March 2021 and apply stricter rules, giving private tenants more protection from eviction.
+The Scottish government has agreed to extend eviction action until March 2021 and apply stricter rules, giving private tenants more protection from eviction.

 Credit card payment holidays